Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.Exporter/README.md

 ### Add the Exporter

-The following examples demonstrate how to add the `AzureMonitorExporter` to either Traces, Metrics, or Logs.
+The following examples demonstrate how to add the `AzureMonitorExporter` to your OpenTelemetry configuration.

 - Traces
     ```csharp